-We introduce financial friction by supposing that these agents have to bear a proportional intermediation $\cos t$, $\kappa > 0$, per unit of funds.
+We introduce financial friction by supposing that these agents have to bear a proportional intermediation $\cos \kappa$ per unit of funds.
 The cost is measured in terms of the loss of effort.
-One may interpret κ as a cost of monitoring or identifying a borrower, or of verifying credit.
+One may interpret the intermediation costas a cost of monitoring or identifying a borrower, or of verifying credit.